winterobin/astralchart/README.md

-Solar System Visualization with Marimo
+# 🌞 Solar System Visualization with Marimo 🚀
-This project is an interactive visualization of the solar system (up to Mars) created using Python and Marimo.

-Features
-Displays the Sun and planets Mercury, Venus, Earth, and Mars orbiting around it.
+An interactive and dynamic solar system visualization built in Python using Marimo, showing the orbits of Mercury, Venus, Earth, and Mars around the Sun.

-Shows planetary orbits as dashed circles.
+---

+## ✨ Features
+- 🌍 Displays the Sun and first four planets with accurate orbits

-Includes a dropdown menu to select the date (day, month, year).
+- 🔄 Planets move according to the selected date

-Planet positions update dynamically based on the selected date.
+- 📅 Select any date via dropdown menus for Day, Month, and Year

+- 🎨 Dark theme with white labels and colored planets

+- 🔭 Dashed circular orbits for a clean look

-Dark theme with clear legend showing planet names in white.
+- 🪐 Legend with planet names in white for easy identification

+---

-Installation
+## ⚙️ Installation
-Make sure you have Python installed (version 3.7 or higher recommended).
+Make sure you have Python 3.7+ installed.

-Install the required packages:

-bash
-Copia
-Modifica
+Install dependencies via pip:

-pip install marimo numpy matplotlib skyfield pillow How to Run
+pip install marimo numpy matplotlib skyfield pillow

+---

+## ▶️ How to Run
-Run the main script (e.g. app.py) with:
+Run your main app script (e.g., app.py):

-bash
-Copia
-Modifica
 python app.py

-This will start the Marimo app in your default browser.
+The app will open in your default web browser.

+---

-Usage
+## 🖱️ Usage
-Use the dropdown menus to select the day, month, and year.
+- Use dropdown menus to pick a specific date (Day, Month, Year)

-The plot updates automatically to show the planetary positions for the selected date.

-The orbits are displayed as dashed circles, and planets as colored dots.

-The legend identifies each planet by color.
+- The solar system visualization updates in real-time

+- See the planets orbiting with their respective colors and the Sun at the center

+- View the orbits as dashed rings around the Sun

+- Planet names are displayed in a clear legend on the top right

+---

-Code Structure
+## 🧩 Code Overview
-planets dictionary defines orbital radius, orbital speed, and color for each planet.
+- planets dictionary contains data on each planet's orbital radius, speed, and color

-genera_sistema_solare(date) function generates the plot image for the given date.
+- genera_sistema_solare(date) generates the matplotlib plot for the selected date

-Marimo UI components handle user input and display the image.
+- Marimo UI components create dropdown menus and display the generated image dynamically

-License
+---

-MIT License
+## 📄 License
+This project is released under the MIT License.